smspriyanka/Smart_Contract/README.md

 ##### withdrawEcosystemFunds

-Every function have \_amount parameter, for example treasure has the allocation is 10% and total supply is 300 million so treasury address can't mint more than 30 million (10% of the total supply) however address can withdraw amount multiple times and contract keep recording of amount withdraw
+Every function have \_amount parameter, for example treasure has the allocation is 10% and total supply is 1 Billion so treasury address can't mint more than 100 million (10% of the total supply) however address can withdraw amount multiple times and contract keep recording of amount withdraw

 # Installation